-• Laboratory-created stones (also called synthetic, laboratory-grown, or manufacturer-created stones) have the same chemical, physical, and visual properties as natural gemstones, but they are manufactured.
-They are often less expensive than natural gemstones.
+- Lab-created gemstones (also called synthetic, laboratory-grown, or manufacturer-created stones) have the same chemical, physical, and visual properties as natural gemstones, but they’re manufactured.
+They’re often less expensive than natural gemstones — for example moissanite and spinel.

-• Imitation stones look like natural stones, but they are made of other less expensive materials like glass or plastic, and do not have the same chemical, physical, and visual properties as natural gemstones.
+- Imitation gemstones look like natural stones, but they’re made of other less expensive materials like glass or plastic, and they don’t have the same chemical, physical, and visual properties as natural gemstones.
+Examples include quartz and cubic zirconia.

 Size

-You can measure a gemstone by weight, size, or both.
+A gemstone can be measured by weight, size, or both.
 The basic unit for weighing a gemstone is the carat — which is different from the “karat” used for gold.
-A carat is equal to one-fifth of a gram and is divided into 100 units, called points.
+A carat gemstone is equal to one-fifth of a gram and is divided into 100 units, called points.
 For example, a half-carat gemstone weighs 50 points.
-When a gemstone is measured by its dimensions, the size often is expressed in millimeters; for example, 7x5 millimeters.
+When a gemstone is measured by its dimensions, the size often is expressed in millimeters — for example, 7x5 millimeters.
+The weight and dimensions of a gemstone impact its price.

 Treatments and enhancements